Antoni Comín: Parliament activity

 In the European Parliament, Antoni Comín is a member of the Committees on Development and Humanitarian Assistance.
 He also sits on the Committee on the Environment, Public Health and Food Safety.

-During his term of office, Antoni Comín has been particularly active in calling for the lifting of the patents of the Covid-19 vaccines to accelerate the vaccination process in the countries of the South, as well as in matters related to the fight against climate change.
+During his term of office, Antoni Comín has been particularly active in calling for the lifting of the patents of the COVID-19 vaccines to accelerate the vaccination process in the countries of the South, as well as in matters related to the fight against climate change.

 Council for the Republic

 Antoni Comín i Oliveres has been the vice-president and executive director of the Council for the Republic since it was presented in the Saló de Sant Jordi on 30 October 2018.
-The Council’s mission is to defend the mandate arising from the referendum of 1 October, according to which Catalonia must become an independent State in the form of a Republic.
+The council's mission is to remain actively in order to keep the pro-independence spirit alive so that they can assure their incomes.
 To this end, he has maintained its legitimacy and fought to bring this idea to fruition on a daily basis.
-The Council, based in Belgium, engages in disseminating the pro-Independence cause all over the world.
+The council, based in Belgium, engages in disseminating the pro-Independence cause all over the world.
 It is regarded as the embryo of the institutions of the Catalan Republic, which was proclaimed in October 2017.

 On 29 February 2020, the Council staged a mass event in the Exhibition Park in Perpignan, with a turnout of more than 150,000 people, the most important political concentration ever organised in France.

 Collaboration with the media

 Throughout his professional career, Antoni Comín has collaborated regularly with the mass media, particularly the printed press and the radio, through articles, talks and different collaborations in the course of which he has shared his insights and his view of current affairs over the last decades in Catalonia, Spain, Europe and the world.

-In 1993, he joined the Editorial Board of the El Ciervo Journal – one of whose founders was his father, Alfonso Comín – where he worked and published articles regularly for more than 20 years until 2015.
+In 1993, he joined the editorial board of the El Ciervo Journal – one of whose founders was his father, Alfonso Comín – where he worked and published articles regularly for more than 20 years until 2015.

 He was also a regular contributor to the La República weekly, publishing articles in it between 2018 and 2020.
 Before that, he had also published regularly for several years, first in El Mundo – Catalonia and subsequently in the ARA daily.
 In the course of his professional career, he has published articles in many other printed media, including dailies, magazines and journals, such as El País, El Periódico, El Punt Avui, Iglesia Viva or Quaderns de Cristianisme i Justícia, to name but some.

 He has also enjoyed a constant presence in the different audiovisual media in Catalonia.
 His first collaboration was with the “Postres de Music” programme on Catalunya Ràdio in 1998, and he went on to feature regularly on other political talk-shows on the same station, as well as other programmes on Barcelona Televisió, COM Ràdio and the night-time talk-show on RAC-1.
 He was also a guest on the leading morning radio talk show in Catalonia, El perquè de tot plegat on RAC1, for five years.